Basic Features of the

 Deluded awareness is an obstructive unspecified phenomenon (bsgribs lung-ma-bstan), meaning that it is always accompanied by disturbing emotions and attitudes, and that it itself is neither destructive nor constructive.
 Specifically, deluded awareness is always accompanied by unawareness (ignorance) of how the conventional “me” exists, a deluded outlook toward a transitory network (‘ jig-lta), pride (nga-rgyal), and longing desire (‘ dod-chags).
 A deluded outlook toward a transitory network focuses on the network of one’s own five tainted aggregate factors and interpolates it to exist as the identity of a false “me” (gang-zag-gi bdag-’dzin).
 Thus, deluded awareness itself does not interpolate a false “me.”
 It merely cognizes the mere “me” (the ripener factor of the alayavijnana) as the false “me” interpolated and projected by the accompanying deluded outlook toward a transitory network.

-With the true stopping of the emotional obscurations, the continuity of disturbing awareness ceases.
+With the true stopping of the emotional obscurations, the continuity of deluded awareness ceases.

 One of the main emphases in the Chittamatra presentation of discriminating awareness (shes-rab, wisdom) is to realize that all phenomena are aspects of mind.
 The intimate relation, however, between each of the three types of characterized phenomena and mind is different.

 All the dependent phenomena in a moment of cognition share the same natal source (rdzas-gcig).
 Thus, the primary consciousnesses, the subsidiary awarenesses, the reflexive awareness, the alayavijnana awareness, and the nonstatic abstractions in a moment of cognition all come from the same karmic tendency (seed) imputed on the alayavijnana.